Lawrence137/Bank-of-Flatiron/README.md

 In the terminal, type the following;

- ``npm run server``

- If its working, it should load and say 'watching...' on the last line.

-After that open another terminal and type;

  `npm start`

   This should open a new tab in your browser which displays the transactions.